 |12.||Fujifilm X-A2||Y||stereo / mono||-||-||mini||2.0||Y||-||-|

-Both the X-A5 and the X-T100 are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the X-T100 followed on from the Fujifilm X-T20.
+Both the X-A5 and the X-T100 have been discontinued, but can regularly be found used on eBay.
+The X-T100 was replaced by the Fujifilm X-T200, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Fujifilm X-T100 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-A5 or the Fujifilm X-T100 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More compact: Is smaller (117x68mm vs 121x83mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 87g or 19 percent) and hence easier to carry around.

 - More affordable: Was introduced into a lower priced category (33 percent cheaper at launch).